GhostsonAcid/AudioClipboard/README.md

 > [!IMPORTANT]
 > Also, if you experience any bugs with this script, please submit an "Issue" here on GitHub, or post about it/them on the Ardour forum (discourse.ardour.org) and link @GhostsonAcid in your comment, and I will try to address it.

 When I began this in April (2025), I had no idea this was going to evolve into such a 'gigantic little' script, but here we are.

-***~Thank you and enjoy!***
+Thanks for reading, and I hope this script helps some others out there as much as it has helped me!

+_~Enjoy!_

 _-JKL_